mukundasaini/Spend-Analyzer/README.md

 # Spend-Analyzer
  Spend Analyzer Ionic App is for keep track on dialy expenses and know about your spend flow.
+ Application is build with ionic angular, create android project with help of capcitor plugin ,build android apk with help of Andoird Studio and used google firestore database api to perform Database transactions.

+* No need to worry about hosting your application and data will store in your own google managele account

+** Note: Not used any login machanism to access the data from your own google firebase.
+** You can implement any login method provided by google firebase.

 * Features
 * Home (Expense) Tab